Concerto for Two Pianos and Orchestra (Vaughan Williams)

 The Concerto for Two Pianos and Orchestra is a piano concerto by the British composer Ralph Vaughan Williams.
 He wrote his solo Piano Concerto in the years between 1926 and 1930, which was first performed in 1933 under Adrian Boult.
 The piece gained a reputation for being too difficult and demanding, so Vaughan Williams reworked the piece for two pianos with the assistance of Joseph Cooper.
 This revised edition premiered in 1946.

 The piece is difficult, and the piano parts are often percussive and dissonant.

-It is in three movements:
+The concerto is in three movements: